NeuroDataDesign/fngs-f16s17/website_launch---cloud_analysis.md

 ![image](https://raw.githubusercontent.com/NeuroDataDesign/fngs/master/docs/02agarwalt/project1/week_0424/submit2.JPG)

 Here, we can do one of two things: either get the status of a job, or kill a job.
-To do either, simply select the option from the dropdown menu, and enter the same unique token that was used when the job was submitted.
+To do either, simply select the option from the dropdown menu, and enter the same unique token that you used when submitting the job.
 Be sure to also upload your credentials CSV file:

 ![image](https://raw.githubusercontent.com/NeuroDataDesign/fngs/master/docs/02agarwalt/project1/week_0424/query.JPG)